 Digital art and design students often learn the value of contrast when first diving into studies.
 The term “contrast” describes a relational situation; certain elements create contrast when placed near other elements.

 This was done on purpose to create a sense of urgency and curiosity.
 Sketch wants to sell more licenses.
-The creators know many people visiting the site have done research and already want to purchase a copy.
+The creators know many people visiting the site have done the research and already want to purchase a copy.
 Others may just be looking for more info, but the path to purchasing a license is lit up like a Christmas tree.

 A similar technique is used on Manpacks, a website selling collections of manly things like razors and undergarments.

 Most of the site follows a white-and-black pattern with photos and icons interspersed throughout the content.
-But only a couple buttons use the bright green background.
+But only a couple of buttons use the bright green background.

 This builds high contrast on the page even if you don’t want to see it.
 The effect permeates through all visitors and it’s a proven technique for successful CTA design.